pascal-felique/NNCV/README.md

 You have to copy the trained model that you want to evaluate in the models folder to the file model.pth in the same folder.

+You have to make sure that the resized image dimensions point to the resolution on which the model has been trained:

+resized_image_width, resized_image_height

 ### Trained models

 - **models/**: